-Block Feedback! with the Harp Shield.
-Audio signals from the amplifier’s speaker are picked up by the microphone and fed back into the amplifier where it is amplified again resulting in what we know as feedback; the Harp Shield will prevent this process from ever starting by using noise gate technology.
+Feedback occurs when audio signals from the amplifier’s speaker are picked up by the microphone and fed back into the amplifier where it is amplified again causing a vicious cycle.
+The Harp Shield will prevent this process from ever starting by using noise gate technology.
 The Harp Shield is designed to mute the microphone when you are not playing by decoupling the microphone from the amplifier, thus preventing feedback.
-With the Harp Shield your microphone is muted when not playing and as you begin to play, the Harp Shield will un-mute and allow your signal to pass through to the amp; when you stop playing, the pedal automatically mutes the microphone to prevent feedback.
-The pedal has a sensitivity control to prevent background noises from opening the audio path and inducing feedback.
-In the event that feedback does occur, just press the foot switch (a momentary switch) to reset the pedal and stop the feedback.
+With the Harp Shield, your microphone is muted when not playing.
+As you begin to play, the Harp Shield will un-mute and allow your signal to pass through to the amp; when you stop playing, the pedal automatically mutes the microphone to prevent feedback.
+The pedal has a SENSITIVITY control to prevent background noises from opening the audio path and inducing feedback.
 When using this pedal, it is still necessary to use proper microphone handling techniques to help prevent feedback while playing.
 The Harp Shield differs from guitar noise gates in that the gate range is set for microphone levels and the fact that you will not lose any tone.